jdecaron/c19coalition/_posts/2020-10-13-the-chicano-federation.md

 “As children and teachers return to school, we need to do all that we can to make sure they are safe from being infected by the Covid-19 virus," said Corina Estevez who leads the C19 Coalition's Adopt-A-School initiative.
 "This program provides PPE to schools in need, with a focus on those in low-income communities."

-The C19 Coalition is also focused on colleges serving Black (HBCU), Latinx (HSI), and Indigenous (TCU) student populations that are in urgent need of PPE, testing, and support.
+Moreover, the C19 Coalition is focused on colleges serving Black (HBCU), Latinx (HSI), and Indigenous (TCU) student populations that are in urgent need of PPE, testing, and support.
 The C19 Coalition is developing “Sunday Suppers” and other programs to serve them.

 Finally, C19 Coalition is also looking to help deliver PPE to underserved sectors such as small businesses, farmers, and private medical practices.